nalej/docs/docs/resources/resources-1.md

 The application you're deploying will be deployed in a **cluster**.
 A cluster is a logical group of **nodes**, which are physical devices.
 When an application is deployed, the cluster will decide if there is a need to deploy it in one or several nodes, and will manage it accordingly.

-### _Label-related warning_
+### Label-related warning

-_In this document there will be references to **labels** in clusters and nodes.
-A label is a string that describes the component and helps the system manage them more efficiently._
+In this document there will be references to **labels** in clusters and nodes.
+A label is a string that describes the component and helps the system manage them more efficiently.

-_These labels have internal meaning, and deleting labels from a node or a cluster may produce collateral damage.
-Also, Kubernetes uses labels for management, so adding new ones could be potentially dangerous too, since we could unknowingly add a label that Kubernetes interprets wrongly._
+These labels have internal meaning, and deleting labels from a node or a cluster may produce collateral damage.
+Also, Kubernetes uses labels for management, so adding new ones could be potentially dangerous too, since we could unknowingly add a label that Kubernetes interprets wrongly.

+So, the general rule is:

+!!! warning ""
-_So, the general rule for labels is: DO NOT touch them unless you really know what you're doing._
+    **DO NOT touch the labels** unless you really know what you're doing.

 ## Cluster monitoring